blankly-finance/blankly-docs/content/en/metrics/metrics.md

 $$
 With this, you can get an accurate determination of how much money your model is expected to make over a period of time, annualized, and compare it to other models and assets.

-*Typically the S&P500 achives an 8% CAGR, so if you're able to beat that, then you're already beating the market.*
+*Typically the S&P500 achieves an 8% CAGR, so if you're able to beat that, then you're already beating the market.*

 ### `cum_returns(start_value, end_value)`